RedFurrFox/PSpammer/README.md

  - _Adding Thread-scrapper For More Efficient Executions Than Threading Itself._
  - _Adding An Editable Text File That Contains Fake Credentials For Easy Changes._
- - _Adding Some Anti-Tracking Counter Measures (Like: Changeable Random Proxies, Fake User Agents And Some Other Junks)._
+ - _Adding Some Anti-Tracking Counter Measures (Like Changeable Random Proxies, Fake User Agents, And Some Other Junks)._
  - _Adding Some Other Features (Like Spam Count And Put Its Generated Fake Credentials On A Specific Text File)._
  - _Adding An Auto PIP Install/Update For User Convenience._
  - _Maybe I'll Add Some Anti-Piracy Features On This Script (Like: 'Obfuscation' And 'Anti-Copy And Paste' Against User To User Transfer To Avoid Sharing Malicious Codes)._